Vakrangee Ltd leads losers in 'A' group

-Manpasand Beverages Ltd, Heritage Foods Ltd, Reliance Infrastructure Ltd and VST Industries Ltd are among the other losers in the BSE's 'A' group today, 03 June 2019.
+Dilip Buildcon Ltd, India Cements Ltd, Jubilant Life Sciences Ltd and Manpasand Beverages Ltd are among the other losers in the BSE's 'A' group today, 04 June 2019.

-Manpasand Beverages Ltd, Heritage Foods Ltd, Reliance Infrastructure Ltd and VST Industries Ltd are among the other losers in the BSE's 'A' group today, 03 June 2019.
+Dilip Buildcon Ltd, India Cements Ltd, Jubilant Life Sciences Ltd and Manpasand Beverages Ltd are among the other losers in the BSE's 'A' group today, 04 June 2019.

-Manpasand Beverages Ltd lost 4.96% to Rs 48.85.
-The stock was the second biggest loser in 'A' group.On the BSE, 17346 shares were traded on the counter so far as against the average daily volumes of 58242 shares in the past one month.
+Dilip Buildcon Ltd crashed 5.00% to Rs 551.55.
+The stock was the second biggest loser in 'A' group.On the BSE, 54561 shares were traded on the counter so far as against the average daily volumes of 36276 shares in the past one month.

-Heritage Foods Ltd crashed 4.95% to Rs 392.95.
-The stock was the third biggest loser in 'A' group.On the BSE, 7907 shares were traded on the counter so far as against the average daily volumes of 3628 shares in the past one month.
+India Cements Ltd lost 4.99% to Rs 101.95.
+The stock was the third biggest loser in 'A' group.On the BSE, 9.09 lakh shares were traded on the counter so far as against the average daily volumes of 6.49 lakh shares in the past one month.

-Reliance Infrastructure Ltd plummeted 3.91% to Rs 99.65.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 13.58 lakh shares were traded on the counter so far as against the average daily volumes of 11.16 lakh shares in the past one month.
+Jubilant Life Sciences Ltd plummeted 4.94% to Rs 465.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 77366 shares were traded on the counter so far as against the average daily volumes of 1 lakh shares in the past one month.

-VST Industries Ltd fell 3.83% to Rs 3486.3.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 192 shares were traded on the counter so far as against the average daily volumes of 263 shares in the past one month.
+Manpasand Beverages Ltd corrected 4.91% to Rs 46.45.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 14678 shares were traded on the counter so far as against the average daily volumes of 56329 shares in the past one month.

 Powered by Capital Market - Live News